 Complete this form to disclose lobbying activities for lobbying services procured (pursuant to 31 U.S.C.
 1352).
 This disclosure form is required for any federal grant/contract received in excess of \$100,000 and on any subgrant/subcontract made by the grantee/contractor.
 (Read the instructions for this schedule for further information.)

-Do not sign and si ubmit this disclosu re form unless lobb ying activities are being disclosed
+Do not sign and submit this disclosure form unless lobbying activities are being disclosed.

-Federal Program:

-Name:

-1. Type of Federal Action 2.
-Status of Federal Action: i.
-3. Report Type:
+Do not sign and submit this disclosu re form unless loopying activities are Deliig disclosed Federal Program: Name: 1.
+Type of Federal Action 2.
+Status of Federal Action: 3.
+Report Type: a.

-a.
 Contract b.
 Grant a.
 Bid/Offer/Application b.
 Initial award c.
 Post-award a.
 Initial filing b.
-Material change

-, For Material Chang

-Year: Ouarter:

-Date of last i

-4. Name and Address of Reporting Entity: 5.
-If Reporting Entity in No. 4 is Subawardee, Enter Name and Address of Prime:

-Subawardee Texas Education Agency 1701 N. Congress Avenue Austin, Texas 78701

-Tie er (if known):

-Congressional Distri ct (if known): Congressional District (if known): 21

-6. Federal Department/Agency: 7.
-Federal Program Name/Description:

-CFDA Number, if applicable:

-8. Federal Action Number, if known: 9.
-Award Amount, if known:

-10. a.
+Material change For Material Change Only: Year: Quarter: Date of last Report: f Reporting Entity in No. 4 is Subawardee, Enter Name Subawardee Texas Education Agency 1701 N. Congress Avenue Austin, Texas 78701 Tier (if known): Congressional District (if known): Congressional District (if known): 21 6.
+Federal Department/Agency: 7.
+Federal Program Name/Description: · CFDA Number if applicable: 8.
+Federal Action Number, if known: 9.
+Award Amount, if known: 10. a.
 Name and Address of Lobbying Registrant (if individual, last name, first name, MI): 10. b.
-Individuals Performing Services (Including address if different from No. 10a; last name, first name, MI):
+Individuals Performing Services (including address if lifferent from No. 10a; last name, first name, MI): (A) ttach Continuation Sheet(s s), if necessar cy) [ITEMS 11-15 REM (OVED) 16.
+Information requested through this form is authorized by Title 31 U.S.C.

-(Attach Continuation Sheet(s), if necessary)

-[ITEMS 11-1 5 REM IOVED]

-16. Information requested through this form is authorized by Title 31 U.S.C.
 Section 1352.
-This disclosure of lobbying activities is a ma representation of fact upon which reliance was placed by the tier when this transaction was made or entered into.
-This disclosure required pursuant to 31 U.S.C 1352.
-This information will be report to the Congress semi-annually and will be available for public inspection.
-Any person who falls to file the required disclosure si subject to a civil penalty of not less than \$10,000 and not more ti \$100,000 for each such fallure.
-Signature:
+This disclosure of lobbying activities is a material representation of fact upon which reliance was placed by the tier above when this transaction was made or entered into.
+This disclosure is required pursuant to 31 U.S.C 1352.
+This information will be reported to the Congress semi-annually and will be available for public inspection.
+Any person who falls to file the required disclosure shall be Signature: Name: Title: subject to a civil penalty of not less than s \$100,000 for each such failure. \$10,000 and not more than Telephone# Date: Federal Use Only: Standard Form t.
+LL

-above Name:

-rted Title:

-an de an Telephone# Date:

-Federal Use Only: Standard Form LLL

-SCHEDULE #6E NCLB ACT PROVISIONS & School Years 2010-2013 ASSURANCES County-District No. Texas Title I Priority Schools Grant
+SCHEDULE #6E NCLB ACT PROVISIONS & School Years 2010-2013 ASSURANCES School Years 2010-2013 County-District No.